riddlesio/docker-sandbox/README.md

 This guide assumes the user has python3 with access to the Riddles.io pypi server as well as the Google Cloud SDK with beta components and kubectl installed.

 When running the scripts for the first time, ensure all dependencies are installed correctly by running the following
 command:

 ```
+python3 -m venv ..venv
+source .venv/bin/activate
-pip install -r requirements/requirements.txt
+pip3 install -r requirements/requirements.txt
 ```

+Next time you open your terminal, do not forget to activate your virtual environment by running `source .venv/bin/activate` after changing dir into docker-sandbox.

 ### Building the containers